 Tuscan White Bean Soup

 One-pot Tuscan white bean soup!
-Naturally vegan and gluten-free, this delicious white bean soup is easy to make and perfect for weekday dinners.
-With carrots, celery and spinach.
+Naturally vegan and gluten-free, this delicious white bean soup is easy to make and one of my favorite weekday dinners.

 We eat so many soups in my house– at least 2-3x a week in the fall or winter.
 As a dietitian, I love that they are an easy way to pack all of the essentials into one meal– protein, usually a bean or lentil, a few vegetables, and usually a grain.
 Plus, any extras make for great leftovers or prepped for a freezer meal.